-- Handful of fresh chopped cilantro, for garnish (optional)
+- A handful of fresh chopped cilantro, for garnish (optional)

-- Press the Sauté key on the Instant Pot (it should say Normal, 30 mins).
-Add coconut oil and once hot, add the onion and cooke for 2 minutes, stirring a couple of times.
+- Press the Sauté key on the Instant Pot.
+Add the oil and once hot, add the onions and cook for 2 minutes, stirring a couple of times.
 Add the pork, stir and cook for 2 more minutes.

 - Add the garlic and spices, stir and then add the rest of the ingredients.
 Cancel the Sauté function by pressing Keep Warm/Cancel button.